H-SG/aoc_2022_python/README.md

 ## Day 13
 That wasn't too hard, but I also wouldn't describe it as that interesting.

 I guess the trinary recursion result is kinda neat, but really it was just a bit of pain to do today.
-I guess using `eval` just felt like too much of cop-out, and I was worried how mypy would handle it.
+Using `eval` just felt like too much of cop-out, and I was worried how mypy would handle it.

+## Day 14
+This was a fun one!
+Easy to fall into a computational trap, but I think this is probably about as efficient as I can make it with this set approach.
+Some of my colleagues have achieved much better speed with using dicts and tuples as keys, which in hindsight is probably a better approach.

+A unique addition for today is itertools.
+I've not used that library much before, but I guess it's time to get at it and use some of the nice features it has.